Skip to main content

 TK

-That's about to end.
-The Commission has flagged that once you turn 18 — old enough to vote, drink, sign a contract, and be tried as an adult — you should be paid as an adult too.
-The change means every worker aged 18+ will be entitled to the full adult minimum wage of $25.50/hr (or $31.88/hr casual) from when the new order takes effect.
+That's now ending.
+The Commission has ruled that once you turn 18 — old enough to vote, drink, sign a contract, and be tried as an adult — you should be paid as an adult too.
+From 1 December 2026, every worker aged 18+ will be entitled to the full adult minimum wage of $24.95/hr (or $31.19/hr casual).

-Junior rates for workers under 18 (16 and 17 year olds) are expected to remain, though they may also be reviewed.
+Junior rates for workers under 18 (16 and 17 year olds) will remain in place, though they may be reviewed separately.

 Why Is This Happening?